KatherineMichel/church-website-and-marketing-on-a-budget/church_re-imagined_app.md

 * What do people need?
 * Why would a user want this product/service?
 * What user need will the product satisfy?
+* How do users make decisions?
+* To what degree is product/service a compelling purchase?

 ## High Level Value Proposition